rugeer/seed-sales-prediction/README.md

-# seed-sales-prediction
+# Seed sales prediction algorithm and web service

-Predict sales of flower seeds for one year
+Predict sales of flower seeds for one year (12 months)

 ## Setup